Your quote is ready

 It could also include legal fees and other expenses similar to bodily injury, but is specifically related to damage to property, rather than to people.

 In this case, personal injury covers you and your employees, rather than third parties.
-So if your employee is delivering some equipment in your truck, loses control of the wheel and is injured, your policy could cover his medical expenses.
+So if your employee is delivering some equipment in your truck, loses control of the wheel and is injured, your commercial car policy could cover his medical expenses.

 You rely on your vehicles to work.
-That’s why it’s important that your insurance cover damage to vehicles and not just people.
+That’s why it’s important that your business auto insurance covers damage to vehicles and not just people.
 This section pays for repairs or replacement vehicles if your car or truck was involved in a crash with another car or telephone pole, or even had a rollover in icy weather.
 If you can’t do your job without your vehicle, like plumbers who may carry their tools around, or general contractors who may move equipment between work sites, you know how critical it is that you always have a vehicle you can use for your business.

 This section also covers your vehicles, but in cases other than collisions.
-Comprehensive coverage could help you repair or replace your vehicle after theft, vandalism, or weather-related damage.
+Comprehensive commercial auto insurance coverage could help you repair or replace your vehicle after theft, vandalism, or weather-related damage.
 If a tree falls on your truck or your car gets flooded during a storm, this is the section that you’ll rely on.
 While you can prevent lots of mishaps by being careful, there are some that you just can’t anticipate, and this coverage is for some of them.
 Just make sure to check out the exclusions to find out exactly what isn’t covered.
 Keep reading for some examples.

 You cause an accident that totals a $50,000 car and injures the driver and passenger.